- MD, Harvard Medical School (1968)

 Kluft was a member of the Advisory Committee tasked with revising the Dissociative Disorders portion of the DSM upon its update to the DSM-III-R in 1987.
 The committee implemented two principal changes to the category: the role of MPD was emphasized by placing first among the subtypes of Dissociative Disorders, and the role of memory was codified as playing a central role by including it among the “essential features” of Dissociative Disorders.
-Kluft argued moreover that the omission of amnesia in the DSM-III likely led to years of under-diagnosis of MPD in particular, as such patients often exhibit “amnesia for amnesia” early in therapy, only to realize the full extent of their own supposed traumatic history after significant time spent with the therapist.
+Kluft also argued against the requirement of amnesia for MPD patients on the grounds that it would lead to underdiagnosis, as such patients often exhibit “amnesia for amnesia” early in therapy, only to realize the full extent of their own supposed traumatic history after significant time spent with the therapist.
 The academic rationale for the committee’s decisions was provided largely by Kluft’s own research.
 These changes to the DSM pushed MPD further into the mainstream, and moreover added a veneer of legitimacy to the recovered memory practices employed in its treatment.

 Kluft’s style of treatment favored long, uninterrupted sessions that subjected the patient to tight physical and behavioral constraints.
 In a 1987 paper, he wrote that “Interviewees must be prevented from taking breaks to regain composure, averting their faces to avoid self-revelation, etc. In one recent case of singular difficulty, the first sign of dissociation was noted in the sixth hour, and a definitive spontaneous switching of personalities occurred in the eighth hour.”
 With these draconian techniques, Kluft has diagnosed innumerable cases of MPD/DID.
 In one case, the number of “alter” personalities totaled a staggering 4,500.
 Hardly surprising, given that during these marathon sessions, he "interprets almost any behavior as evidence of possible MPD."